 They also have big, tufted ears and a long bushy tail.
 It kind of makes them look like a mix between a squirrel and a lion.
 It’s no wonder this kitty is known as America’s first show cat!
 And the best part?
 Grooming this feline isn’t half as hard as it seems!
 Brushing once a week should be fine.

-Bengals are known not only as one of the smartest, but also wildest breeds!
+Bengals are known not only as one of the smartest but also the wildest breeds!
 They were created by breeding domestic cats and Asian leopard cats together.
 The outcome was an absolutely gorgeous feline with the most unique fur pattern of any housecat.

 Their coat is dense and soft with a spotted or marbled pattern (truly like a mini-leopard!)
 Ever dreamed of owning a little wildcat?
 Then out of all the most popular breeds in Australia, this is the one for you.
 Not only do they look like it, but their personalities are totally wild too.